 Lastly, “Who was Elizabeth Dodderidge Thorp Powell and Why is the Fact She Took Her Former Father-in-Law to Court in 1693 Important?” by Maxine Lurie, history professor emerita of Seton Hall University, is preoccupied with an East New Jersey colony court writ from 1693 that was received by the author as a retirement gift.
 Beyond illuminating colonial notions of property inheritance and equity in court, Lurie’s article provides valuable insights into the multifaceted process of researching an obscure historical document.

 JRUL is an open access journal that publishes articles of scholarly merit based on the holdings of the Rutgers University Libraries and in the areas of New Jersey history, Rutgersensia, bibliography, and the history of libraries, books, and printing.
-For more information, visit the journal online or contact the editor.
+For more information, visit the journal online.